 It attracts travelers for the diversity of fauna and flora, as well as its many lagoons.
-If you can, it is best to visit in the dry months of December to March, but to go you must make a reservation 15 days in advance, since access is restricted.
+If you can, it is best to visit in the dry months of December to March, but to go you must make a reservation 15 days in advance since access is restricted.

 Park Jaime Duque

-This is a fun recreational park and cultural attraction for all ages, the highlight of which are the replicas like the Taj Mahal and the seven wonders of the ancient world like the Pyramids of Egypt, the statue of Zeus, the Lighthouse of Alexandria, the Tomb of the Mausoleum, the Temple of Artemis, the Hanging Gardens of Babylon, and at the entrance is the statue of the Colossus of Rhodes, among many other attractions.
+The highlight of this park is the giant replicas of the Taj Mahal and the seven wonders of the ancient world like the Pyramids of Egypt, the statue of Zeus, the Lighthouse of Alexandria, the Tomb of the Mausoleum, the Temple of Artemis, the Hanging Gardens of Babylon, and at the entrance is the statue of the Colossus of Rhodes, among many other attractions.

 It is located in Tocancipá on the outskirts of Bogotá, around 45 minutes along the Autopista Norte.
 It was founded by Jaime Duque, one of the pioneer pilots of aviation in Colombia.
 The best thing is that they use the profits of the park to help many different charities for children and the elderly in the country.